1. Contact Nichols Crowder at either our Moorabbin office (03) 9559 3888

 Most commercial and industrial leases are based on the tenant paying a net rental plus outgoings and GST.
 The outgoings are paid for by the tenant as they are essentially the "running costs" of the premises.

-This includes the lessor's building insurance, public liability and plate glass insurances.
+This includes the lessor's building insurance, public liability, plate glass and loss of rent insurance.

 Additionally, the tenant is required to take out public liability and contents insurance as provided in the lease agreement.
-For more specific information regarding insurance, contact your insurance provider.
+For more specific information regarding insurance, contact your insurance broker.

 The aspects of the premises that will fall under the category of maintenance will include: